50 Canadians Reveal What Their “Happy Place” Looks Like

 Psst—Langley made our countdown of the best day trips from Vancouver!

 Maberly, Ontario’s Christine Muchmore responded to our Theme Pic Challenge on behalf of her four-legged friend.
-“Clay’s happy place is at the cottage, running with freedom until it’s time to relax in front of the fire in his chair,” Christine writes.
+“Clay’s happy place is at the cottage, running with freedom until it’s time to relax in front of the fire in his chair,” she writes.
 We don’t know if Clay looks all that amused, but man… That expression of his certainly put a smile on our faces!

 Would you believe these are Canada’s most popular dog names?

 “My favourite place is a local park in the fall with the leaves changing and the swans quietly gliding past,” writes Cindy Herbert of Welland, Ontario.
-“A place to walk, sit and relax, or my favorite pastime, to take photographs.”
+“A place to walk, sit and relax, or my favourite pastime, to take photographs.”
 Thanks for sharing those photos, Cindy!

 “My husband’s happy place was on his school bus with the kids… They loved him as well,” writes Edith Beerda of Abbotsford, B.C.
 “At year end when kids weren’t going to school, a farewell trip happened so everybody could say goodbye as he retired and moved from the area.
 Emotional to say the least.”
 What a lovely story, Edith—thanks so much for sharing.
 And congratulations on the retirement!